Zuluzinho

 Wágner da Conceição Martins (born May 19, 1978), better known as Zuluzinho ([zuluˈziɲu]), is a Brazilian vale tudo fighter and mixed martial artist.
 He is the son of Vale Tudo legend Casemiro Nascimento Martins ("Rei Zulu").
 Wagner was raised by his grandmother and works as a security guard in a number of reggae clubs in northern Brazil.
 Following in his father's footsteps, he trained in both Brazilian jiu-jitsu and vale tudo.
 Zuluzinho holds a purple belt in Brazilian jiu-jitsu under black belt Ricardo "Ricardinho Bulldog" Candido Gomes, who also serves as his MMA coach.

 Record controversy

 Zuluzinho reportedly compiled an undefeated Vale Tudo record of 38-0 (38 knockouts) in Brazil prior to his fight at Cage Warriors Strike Force 2 in England.
 However, all but five of those fights are unconfirmed.
-In the December 2005 issue of Full-Contact Fighter, Marcelo Alfonso wrote that Zuluzinho started his MMA career in 2000 in the town of Teresina, near the city of Sao Luis, Brazil.
+In the December 2005 issue of Full-Contact Fighter, Marcelo Alonso wrote that Zuluzinho started his MMA career in 2000 in the town of Teresina, near the city of Sao Luis, Brazil.